pippinbarr/SNAKISTS/process/prototypes.md

 This is a funny one... a worried game that of course makes things worse the more it warns you.
 A pretty easy prototype that I'm happy with.
 Not a ton to report other than some performance concerns about my approach that... seem fine.
 Maybe not on mobile?
 Could be worth testing.

+## Checklist

+> "a list of items required, things to be done, or points to be considered, used as a reminder."

+### 2025-04-03

+Pursuing the idea of a series of things to do ended by "die" to win the game (so not Game over in the case?
+Or actually still game over but in a good way)

+Prototyped that and it is pretty good!
+But maybe "die" should be ended at the end.
+That's a comic moment.
+Why am I thinking so much in terms of comic moments?

+Yeah that's better.

 ## Deist

 > Because the definition I read specifically presents this as believe in a *non-interventionist god* (hi Nick Cave) I wonder if there's some juice to just having this be a Snake with no controls that moves across the screen (logically) and then hits the wall (dies).